Major infrastructure project will help Winsford Industrial Estate thrive and create jobs

 Paul Brown, Chief Executive Officer at Public Sector Plc, said: “By unlocking new employment land in key strategic locations, we can help local authorities like Cheshire West & Chester to maximise the value and benefit of their land and property holdings.

 “The agility and flexibility of our Build & Thrive partnership with the Council allows us to respond to the specific needs of a community and to deliver projects that truly support and promote local people and places.
 As a partner of local authorities, we passionately believe land and property can be used to help local communities and economies bounce back from the impact of the coronavirus.”

-Tim Nield, construction director of A E Yates Ltd, the scheme contractor, said: “We are very pleased to be working for the community of Cheshire West and Chester on this very important scheme, to further enhance the economic potential of the region.
-During the construction period, we will do our very best to minimise disruption to the local area.”
+Kate Howe, Development Director at Public Sector Plc, said: “We are pleased to be working for the community of Cheshire West and Chester on this very important scheme, to further enhance the economic potential of the region.”

-Public Sector Plc and the Council have been working on development of the industrial estate since 2017 and two years ago secured a deal which led to expansion of the estate and the delivery of a new £22m state-of-the-art, energy efficient factory for Tiger Trailers.
+Public Sector Plc and the Council have been working on re-development of the industrial estate since 2017 and two years ago secured a deal which led to the expansion of the estate and the delivery of a new £22m state-of-the-art, energy efficient factory for Tiger Trailers.

-Winsford Industrial Estate has grown rapidly over the years and is now home to more than 100 businesses and around 4,000 workers.
+Winsford Industrial Estate has grown rapidly over the years and is now home to more than 100 businesses and around 4,000 employees.